ENCCS/hpda-python/content/dask.rst

 Exercises
 ---------

-.. challenge:: chunk size
+.. challenge:: Chunk size

-   The following example calculate the mean value of a ramdom generated array.
+   The following example calculate the mean value of a random generated array.
    Run the example and see the performance improvement by using dask.

    .. tabs::